baharehsorouri/Homework_4/README.md

 n50 dmell-all-cntg-r6.24.fa # should give you n50 number; In our case it is 21485538, need to first jump ahead to next question to generate the contig assembly

 ```
+### this is supposed to be the contig n50 for the minimap assembly you just generated.
+Please update this.

 2. Compare your assembly to the contig assembly (not the scaffold assembly!) from Drosophila melanogaster on FlyBase using a dotplot constructed with MUMmer (Hint: use faSplitByN as demonstrated in class)

 ```sh